publishlab/plugins/readme.md

 This repository contains a number of plugins you can use to enhance the editing-functionality of [Labrador CMS](http://publishlab.com).

 Please use and modify the plugin you find here as needed.
-If you want to share plugins you create with other Labrador-users please let us know.
+If you want to share plugins you create with other Labrador-users please create a pull-request.

 ## About Labrador-plugins
 If you need to enhance Labrador-editing you can use plugins.
 Plugins supply additional functionality to the CMS and are only run in edit-mode.
 They can be initialized by any node- or structure-model.